Astrophysics

 • Optimized the STANLEY algorithm to analyze TESS photometry for a systematic, automated search for circumbinary planets (CBPs).

-• End-to-end framework: gap-aware preprocessing, harmonic removal with model selection, iterative BLS & period refinement, eclipse modeling, and secondary-vetting logic.
+• End-to-end framework including gap-aware preprocessing, harmonic removal with model selection, iterative BLS and period refinement, eclipse modeling, and astrophysical vetting of secondary eclipses.

 Datasets & Tools